JamesMachamer/ImageJ/README.md

 Direct elimination of fibers

+1. Individual fibers may be selected by left clicking.
+2. Press "Delete" to eliminate the fiber.
+3. Make sure that you delete the fiber binary signal and not just the ROI that surrounds it.
-Individual fiber outlines may be selected and deleted.
-Press "OK" when satisfied with the remaining fibers.
+4. Press "OK" when satisfied with the remaining fibers.

 Determining fiber myosin subtype identity (for each myosin channel)